-The beauty of the German countryside, too, is a huge selling point.
-From the fabulous peaks of the Bavarian Alps and the pale cliffs of the Jasmund National Park to the castles of the Rhine and the moors of the Mecklenburg Lake District, there’s much to draw outdoor enthusiasts.
-Hikers, cyclists, boaters, motorists and skiers will all find plenty to enjoy.
+Then there's the beautiful German countryside.
+From the sky-scraping peaks of the Bavarian Alps and pale cliffs of the Jasmund National Park to the castles of the Rhine and moors of the Mecklenburg Lake District, it's nirvana for hikers, cyclists, boaters, motorists and skiers alike.

 Germany borders Austria, Belgium, Czech Republic, Denmark, France, Luxembourg, The Netherlands, Poland and Switzerland.
 The northwest has a coastline on the North Sea while the Baltic coastline in the northeast stretches from the Danish to the Polish border.

 The country is divided into 16 states (Bundesländer) and has an exceedingly varied landscape.
 In what was once known as West Germany, the Rhine, Bavaria and the Black Forest stand as the three most famous features, while in the east, the country is lake-studded with undulating lowlands.
 River basins extend over a large percentage of the region, and some of Europe’s most prominent rivers flow through the country.
 These include the Elbe, the Danube and the Rhine.

 The highest point in the country is the 2,962m (9,718ft) peak of Zugspitze Mountain in the Bavarian Alps.
 Cable cars run to the summit – it can also be climbed.Government:

 President Joachim Gauck since 2012.Head Of Government: